josephattalla/CS50AI/README.md

-My implementations of Harvard's [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2024/) projects.
+My implementations of [Harvard CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2024/) projects.
 Each project was fully implemented by myself, given the distribution code by CS50.
 See each project's rubric here: https://cs50.harvard.edu/ai/2024/.

 ### My Favorite Projects: